DillonOpperman/Sift-Shift/README.md

 ## About

-Sift/Shift is a browser-based factory management game inspired by titles like Factorio, Shapez, and Beltmatic.
+Sift/Shift is a factory management game developed in Game Maker Studio inspired by titles like Factorio, Shapez, and Beltmatic.
 Players oversee a factory that processes materials through production chains, with a focus on efficiency and optimization.
-Unlike similar games, Sift/Shift offers a beginner-friendly experience with no upfront cost barrier.
+Unlike similar games, Sift/Shift offers a beginner-friendly experience to a genre where it can be very complex to the new player.

 ## Key Features

-- **Free-to-Play Model**: No upfront cost with optional microtransactions for time acceleration
-- **Beginner-Friendly**: Streamlined tutorial designed for completion in 20-30 minutes
 - **Strategic Depth**: Build efficient production chains and optimize factory layouts
 - **Resource Management**: Extract materials from infinite or mixed finite/infinite resource nodes
 - **In-Game Economy**: Earn currency by selling products and modifying items to increase value
-- **Time-Based Gameplay**: Production processes occur in real-time with optional time-skip purchases
 - **Click-and-Drag Navigation**: Focus on factory management without character movement mechanics

-## Technology Stack

-- **Development Language**: Java
-- **Game Engine**: GameMaker Studio
-- **Version Control**: GitHub
-- **Database**: MySQL (for user accounts, cloud saves, and progression tracking)
-- **IDE**: Visual Studio Code

 ## System Requirements